35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ^x2ii GLA Stage 3 report para 25, 26.
 The residential floorspace limit is increased from 331,500sqm to 472,600sqm (42.56%).
 The requirement for a second staircase in tall buildings was an eventual outcome of the Grenfell Tower fire, 2017.

-^x3 The figures are not given together, but taken from various parts of the GLA Stage 3 report [](file:///C:/Users/grego/Documents/D-Drive%20201017/Copy%20of%20Regeneration/Southwark/Canada%20Water/s73_25AP0242/GLA/Canada_Water_Stage_3_report.docx_200326.pdf)para 2ii - 150 units from next tranche of 1,000 homes; para 10 - 79 social rent form Plot K; para 200 - four social rented units, which were to have been eight intermediate units; para 199 - Zone L to be next phase (GLA/2025/1006/S3, Southwark ref 25/AP/0242, 27 March 2026).

-^x3i The amount of affordable housing due is calculated using habitable rooms.
-This gives a more accurate percentage figure, but results in fewer affordable homes than a calculation based on units, reduced by the weight of larger family homes.

 ^x4 ; residential floorspace by zone increases from 331,500 to 472, 600sqm.
 The zonal maximums exceed the